Get support from A&P

 Below, we provide a summary of the obligations provided by Italian and European Law on transnational posting to Italy.

 The company that sends its employees to Italian territory must send a preliminary declaration of posting to the labour inspectorate.
-The declaration must be sent electronically via the Cliclavoro Website, at latest the day before the service provision begins.
+Specifically, the declaration must be sent electronically via the Cliclavoro Website, no later than the start of the posting.
+It is also required to report all subsequent changes within five days.
 Every employee needs to be notified before entering Italy.

 Companies must notify each employee they intend to post to Italy.